 Here is a little thought that has helped me remember the “reason for the season” and hug my relationship with God a little tighter:

 If I miss God in my life, will I find Him at my death?

-December 15th was the 2nd anniversary of my husband’s death after a four year battle with leukemia.
+December 15th was the 2nd anniversary of my husband’s death after a four-year battle with leukemia.
 My daughter and I went to his gravesite last weekend and placed flowers next to his tombstone—which bears my name as well.
 Charles Dickens was right on the mark when in The Christmas Carol he has old Scrooge finally relent and change his life when he sees his tombstone bearing his name.
-There is something very “relentless” about confronting your name inscribed in stone and place your feet on the dead grass where your body will someday lie.
+There is something relentless about confronting your name inscribed in stone and placing your feet on the dead grass where your body will someday lie.

 My heart beats at the command of God.
 I don’t want to face a hole where a relationship with the Eternal should have been.